-Regional Senior Justice Aston Hall was appointed by the Chief Justice of the Ontario Court of Justice to replace Mr. Justice Paul Robertson, whose term expired on November 30, 2020.
+Regional Senior Justice Jeanine LeRoy was appointed by the Chief Justice of the Ontario Court of Justice to replace Regional Senior Justice Aston Hall, who became Associate Chief Justice of the Ontario Court of Justice on June 3, 2021.

-Mr. Justice Peter Doody was appointed by the Ontario Judicial Council to replace Regional Senior Justice Patrick Boucher, who was appointed to the Superior Court of Justice on December 9, 2020.
+Madam Justice Lise Parent was appointed by the Ontario Judicial Council on August 31, 2021 to replace Mr. Justice Peter Doody, who was on leave.